NETWAYS/foreman-training/installation/04_installation.md

 ### Make Foreman repository available

-Install the release packages provided by the Foreman and Katello repository to make it available for package installation of Foreman, Katello and its components.
+Install the release packages provided by the Foreman and Katello repositories to make it available for package installation of Foreman, Katello and its components.
 Taking the matching combination is required, for example Foreman 3.13 and Katello 4.15 form one release.